North Tibetan Plateau–Kunlun Mountains alpine desert: Flora and fauna

 The harsh environment supports only specialized plants and animals capable of managing the cold, dry climate.
 There are very limited stands of Asian spruce (Picea schrenkiana) and juniper shrubs on low, north-facing slopes where they can capture moisture or snow melt.
 Along riverbeds there are a few plants such as a salt-tolerant form of tamarisk (Myricaria), a woody plant the exists mostly underground.
 Some slopes below 5,300 meters support a high cold steppe community that features sedges (Carex), purple feathergrass (Stipa purpurea), falcate crazyweed (locoweed) (Oxytropis falcata).

 One mammal endemic to the region is the endangered Koslov's pika (Ochotona koslowi).
 The Koslov's pika is a burrowing lagomorph that lives in dense family communities.
 The species had been identified in 1884 on the basis of two specimens, then 'lost' for over 100 years until scientists discovered some isolated communities in the Kunlun Mountains.

+Conservation

+A 2017 estimate of the region approximated 239,046 square kilometers are included in protected areas, including Chang Tang Nature Reserve, the world's third largest nature preserve; Sanjiangyuan; and Altun Shan National Nature Reserve.
+The Hoh Xil region in western Qinghai province was listed as a UNESCO World Heritage Site.